adam-mcdaniel/sage-website/content/docs/about.md

 ## Community

-Join the [Discord server](https://discord.gg/2GX4Jggy6d) to chat about Sage!
+[Check out our community page](../community) to get in contact with other users and developers!
 Let us know if you have any thoughts or comments about the language!

 ## Code Examples And Syntax